GenesisFR/HowToBecomeGoodAtShooters/README.md

 - doesn't need to have a line of sight to be able to target players with her drones (but will still occasionally peek after deploying them if a player is visible)

 #### Mini Tank
-- same as the Black Tusk [variant](#mini-tank) except it can still target you after killing its controller and elites don't fire incendiary grenades
+- same as the Black Tusk [variant](#mini-tank) except it can still target you after killing its controller, elites don't fire incendiary grenades and don't blind you either

 #### Rusher
 - same as the Black Tusk [variant](#rusher) except he throws shock grenades, which can potentially shock them and other nearby enemies